Skip to contents

 trust_GPS_corners = F,

-Note the difference in corner and tree positions between the two situations.
+Note the differences in corner and tree positions between the two situations.

 You can also grep and modify the plot via the $plot_design output which is a ggplot object.
 For example, to change the plot title :